wayvr-org/website/content/docs/various/openxr-skybox.md

 # Bring your own Skybox

-A custom texture may be set by changing the `skybox_texture` in the file `~/.config/wayvr/conf.d/zz-saved-config.json5`.
+A custom texture may be set by changing the `skybox_texture` in the file:

+`~/.config/wayvr/conf.d/zz-saved-config.json5`

 The path you set is relative to `~/.config/wayvr/`.